 Juicy Lucys — or cheese-stuffed burgers — put the cheese on the inside.
-Aside from deliciousness, they have the added benefit, in these days of concerns about food safety in regards to ground beef, of guaranteeing that even though you cook the meat to well done, you'll get a moist, juicy burger.
+They are, as their name implies, deliciously juicy.
+In these days of concerns about food safety in regards to ground beef, they have the added benefit of guaranteeing that even though you cook the meat to well done, you'll get a moist, juicy burger.
 Cook them perfectly with these 10 Tips for Perfect Burgers.

-Note: There is some disagreement about which South Minneapolis bar first served Juicy Lucys, but experts agree that South Minneapolis, where I happened to grow up, is their home.
+Note: There is some disagreement about which South Minneapolis bar first served Juicy Lucys, but experts agree that South Minneapolis is their home.

 - 1 1/2 pounds ground beef

 - In a large bowl, sprinkle the beef with the salt.
 Use your hands to break apart the meat gently and combine the salt throughout the mixture.